WAVE: Weight Templates for Adaptive Initialization of Variable-sized Models: Introduction

-The process of knowledge condensation and learngene extraction in our approach consumes 150 epochs on ImageNet-1K.
-Our WAVE method achieves state-of-the-art performance when initializing variable-sized models, including both width and depth expansion, across various datasets compared to other model initialization methods.
-Notably, with only 16\% of the pre-trained model parameters being transferred, models directly initialized by WAVE perform relatively better than those initialized by directly pre-training the entire model.
-This is especially evident in small models, where WAVE consumes computational and storage resources that are $n\times$ and $5\times$ less, respectively.
-Relevant ablation and analysis experiments further demonstrate that the weight templates we extract contain structured common knowledge that is highly beneficial for initializing models of variable sizes.
+Building on the \textit{Learngene} framework, we propose WAVE, a novel and flexible approach for model initialization.
+WAVE employs shared \textit{weight templates} that encapsulate size-agnostic knowledge as learngenes.
+These templates structurally integrate knowledge from pre-trained models through a distillation process facilitated by an auxiliary model~\cite{xia2024transformer}.
+Downstream models initialize their weight matrices by concatenating and weighting these templates using the Kronecker product, with adaptive connection rules determined by lightweight weight scalers containing only a few thousand parameters.
+During initializing, only weight scalers need to be tailored to the target model sizes, and their parameters can be efficiently trained with limited data.

+Integrating pre-trained knowledge into weight templates is a \textit{\textbf{once-for-all}} process requiring 150 epochs on ImageNet-1K, after which model initialization involves training only lightweight scalers while keeping the templates fixed.
+Extensive experiments validate WAVE’s state-of-the-art performance in initializing variable-sized models across diverse datasets.
+Notably, with only 3.3\% of pre-trained model (i.e., ancestry model) parameters transferred, models initialized by WAVE and trained for just 10 epochs outperform those directly pre-trained for 150 epochs, achieving $15n\times$ computational savings for $n$ variable-sized models.
+Visualizations further reveal that the size-agnostic knowledge in weight templates is highly structured, consistent with patterns observed in pre-trained models~\cite{xia2024transformer, trockman2023mimetic}.

-Our main contributions are as follows: 1) We approach the problem of model initialization from a multitasking perspective for the first time and propose WAVE, which constructs shared weight templates as the learngenes.
-With only a few parameters of weight scalers needed to complete the initialization of target models, WAVE offers higher flexibility.
-2) We provide the first comprehensive benchmark for the learngenes, which can evaluate both the initialization ability and transfer ability of the learngenes.
-3) Extensive experiments demonstrate the efficiency and flexibility of WAVE.
-Our WAVE achieves state-of-the-art performance compared to other methods of knowledge transfer and learngenes.
+Our main contributions are as follows: 1) We propose WAVE, a novel method that approaches model initialization from a multi-task perspective.
+WAVE enhances flexibility and efficiency by constructing shared weight templates, termed learngenes, combined with lightweight weight scalers trained to initialize target models.
+2) We introduce the first comprehensive benchmark for learngenes, systematically evaluating their initialization and transfer capabilities.
+3) Extensive experiments validate the effectiveness of WAVE, which achieves state-of-the-art performance compared to other model initialization and learngene methods.
+Moreover, we demonstrate that the knowledge encapsulated in weight templates is highly structured, enabling efficient and robust initialization.